 The Rest of the List

 South Edison at 17 South Edison Street serves a creative, seasonal menu featuring fresh local fish and produce, plus a raw bar.
-Sel Rrose Montauk is the oyster bar and cocktail spot.
+Sel Rrose Montauk is the oyster bar and cocktail spot at 23 Ditch Plains Road, artsy and vibrant with views overlooking the water.
 Montauk Brewing Company operates a taproom that functions as the third place between the surf and the sunset.
-The Crow’s Nest on Fort Pond works as both an inn and a restaurant.
-And The Montauket at 88 Firestone Road is famous for spectacular sunsets over Fort Pond and kid-friendly seafood.
+The Crow’s Nest on Fort Pond works as both an inn and a restaurant with a beach bar that functions as a social clearinghouse on summer weekends.
+The Montauket at 88 Firestone Road is famous for spectacular sunsets over Fort Pond and kid-friendly seafood.
+Salivar’s on West Lake Drive continues the working waterfront tradition with fresh catch from local boats, live music on weekends, and the kind of authenticity that developers threaten but have not yet managed to kill.
 For the complete archive, see the full Montauk restaurant guide and the Hamptons-wide insider’s guide.

 How to Eat in Montauk: The Insider Framework

 Thursday: arrive late, eat at Shagwong.
 Friday: Duryea’s at 5 p.m. (walk-in, no exceptions) or Navy Beach for the dinghy-ashore dinner theater.
 Saturday lunch: Ditch Witch after surfing or the Clam Bar on the drive in.
-Saturday dinner: Harvest for the serious meal, Surf Lodge for the scene.
+Saturday dinner: Harvest for the serious meal, Surf Lodge for the scene, or Bagatelle if you want to test the most debated kitchen on the dock.
 Sunday: brunch at Gurney’s Dune Cafe or Shark Bar, then Alba Spiaggia at the Yacht Club for a sunset pasta before the drive west.
 This is the circuit.
 It has not changed in structure since Warhol’s friends ate at Shagwong in the 1970s.
 Only the price points have moved.

 Where the Conversation Continues